andis-sprinkis/swayscale/README.md

 This repository is not a library, so just copy and adapt these files to your needs.

+## Limitations

+The scaled windows of a launched application are contained inside a single Sway instance window with the display scale applied.
+So are the other application windows spawned from the said application.

 ## Screenshot

 ## Usage